terryqu1/axiom-strength/README.md

 * action clamping,
 * rollout scoring.

-These validation targets are documented in the research poster.

 ### Stage 2 — Physiological Calibration

 Fit the state-estimation and dynamics parameters using longitudinal athlete data.